cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

 These settings are the same across all instances.

+!!!
+Warning
+    **OpenShift users:** due to a current limitation of the OpenShift user interface, it is possible to change PostgreSQL settings from the YAML pane only.

 ## The `postgresql` section

 The PostgreSQL instance in the pod starts with a default `postgresql.conf` file,